 The term CSV holds the full form of Comma Separated Values in which any data is stored as a simple text split by some specific separators.
 In Excel, working with CSV files is very common among its regular users.
 Any kind of file is identified as a CSV file when the file name contains the .csv extension.
 Otherwise, when you open the file through Text Editor, you will see that the texts are split by commas.

-2 Examples of Formatting CSV File in Excel
+Formatting CSV File in Excel: 2 Suitable Examples

 Example 1: Format CSV File with Comma in Excel